juneuprising/juneuprising/README.md

 ## Hey thanks for dropping by! 👋

-I'm a product designer, currently designing at Grammarly.
+I'm a product designer, currently designing at Stripe.
 You can find me:

 - ✍️ Crafting words on [Medium](http://medium.com/@juneuprising)
 - ✨ Pushing pixels on [Dribbble](https://dribbble.com/juneuprising)